How Can I Tell If I’m Addicted?

 - Shaking

-- You are also likely to notice physical symptoms as the result of a number of different withdrawal syndromes.
-For example, the National Library of Medicine states that opioid withdrawal looks similar to the flu.
-Alcohol withdrawal can cause a person to experience severe tremors while benzodiazepine withdrawal can also cause seizures.
+- You are also likely to notice physical symptoms as a result of several different withdrawal syndromes.
+For example, opioid withdrawal looks similar to the flu.
+Alcohol withdrawal can cause a person to experience severe tremors, while benzodiazepine withdrawal can also cause seizures.

 The Psychological Signs of Addiction

-You will be able to recognize these more readily if you are checking yourself for addiction.
-When you start to realize that the way you think and feel is changing, this can be a strong sign of a serious substance use disroder.
-The symptoms include
+When you start to realize that the way someone thinks and feels is changing, this can be a strong sign of a serious substance use disorder.
+Psychological signs of addiction include:

 - The intense desire for drug abuse, also known as cravings

-- A need for more of the drug to create the same effects a smaller dose used to create, also known as tolerance
+- A need for more of the drug to create the same effects as a smaller dose used to create (also known as tolerance)

 - Apathy toward activities, people, and other things that used to matter to you